Skip to content

 TensorFlow = 2.10.0

-Combinations of different package versions (recent ones) will most likely be able to run the code with little to no change.
+Combinations of different package versions will likely run the code with little to no change.

 GPU and CPU Support:

-The code was implemented with the intention of computation to be primarily preformed on the GPU.
+The code was implemented with the intention of computation to be primarily performed on the GPU.
 CPU computation can be done however, it will take much longer.

 Usage: